singular-gpispace/framework/README.md

 We install the current version of Singular, which will be required by our framework.

 Besides flint, Singular has various more standard dependencies, which are usually available through the package manager of your distribution.
-Please refer to the  [step-by-step instructions to build Singular](https://github.com/Singular/Singular/wiki/Step-by-Step-Installation-Instructions-for-Singular) for more details.
+Please refer to the Appendix of this readme and the [step-by-step instructions to build Singular](https://github.com/Singular/Singular/wiki/Step-by-Step-Installation-Instructions-for-Singular) for more details.

 ```bash
 cd ${build_ROOT}